 Steve Bannon’s rumpled silhouette still stalks US politics

-Janan Ganesh: Trump wants a clear theme – and Bannon’s programme remains clearest
+Janan Ganesh: Trump wants clear theme – and Bannon’s programme remains clearest

 There are limits to Steve Bannon’s suspicion of trade.
 He does not oppose the export of his own talent.
 The former adviser to US president Donald Trump is founding a Brussels-based group called The Movement to nurture European populists.
 Liberals hope it is a futile stab at relevance by a man who has fallen out with the White House and the Breitbart News Network.